 Breast Reduction Patients of Dr Justin Perron

-All patients are different and swelling will generally subside within a week or two.
-You may also experience bruising, however, this should decrease as swelling subsides.
-If you experience severe pain following the procedure, it is important that you contact us immediately.
+All patients are different, and swelling and discomfort will generally subside within a week or two.
+You may also experience bruising, however, this should decrease as the swelling subsides.
+If you experience severe pain following the procedure, it is important that you contact us immediately as this could be a sign of infection.

 You may begin light exercise approximately two weeks after your procedure and work up to your regular exercise routine after six weeks.
-It is important that you refrain from doing any heavy lifting during the first six weeks after your procedure.
+It is important that you refrain from doing any heavy lifting during the first six weeks after your procedure because of the impact this will have on your breasts.

 Recovery after breast reduction surgery is a gradual process.
 It can take a number of weeks for swelling and bruising to subside.
 The breasts can also take several months to heal completely.
 After about 12 months, the results of your breast reduction surgery will be more obvious.
-Any scarring will also start to fade.
+Any scarring will gradually fade throughout your recovery process too.

 All patients will require a special garment after breast reduction surgery.
 The purpose of this garment is to reduce swelling.
 It can also improve the healing process, which will produce better results.
 Normally, the garment is only worn for six weeks but Dr Perron will advise you on how long you’ll need to wear it.